Health-Education-England/tis-revalidation-recommendation/README.md

 mvn clean verify -Pintegration-tests

 Above command will setup docker environment on your local machine before it execute integration tests from integration-tests module.

+# Cron Jobs
+## Gmc Nightly Doctor Sync (GmcDoctorNightlySyncService.startNightlyGmcDoctorSync)
+This job ensures the list of doctors stored in DoctorsForDB is kept up to date with GMC Connect.
+This is a necessary mitigation until the Connections Service is released.
+This job consists of the following steps:
+1. "Hide" all doctors by modifying the Designated Body Code for each one (thereby filtering them out of GET requests)
+2. Send a "start" message to the Gmc Client Service (separate repository, not to be confused with service class in this project)
+3. The Gmc Client Service returns a series of messages containing individual doctors
+4. Each returned doctor's designated body code is overwritten, effectively "un-hiding" any doctors that are still in GMC Connect

+## Gmc Recommendation Status Check (GmcsendRecommendationStatusRequestToRabbit)
+This job checks the current status of each doctor in GMC connect as we are not directly informed of Approval/Rejections.
+This job consists of the following steps:
+1. For each Recommendation stored on out system, send a message to the Gmc Client Service (separate repository, not to be confused with service class in this project)
+2. The Gmc Client Service will call the checkRecommendationStatus Api Endpoint at GMC Connect and return the result in a message
+3. The returned message is used to update the TIS (doctorStatus) and GMC status of a trainee.